Practice Enhancement Research Coordinators (PERCs)

 Based in Portland, Stephanie says that working in healthcare research is gratifying because it allows her to be involved in improving the health and wellbeing of patients state-wide, and get to know a variety of professionals within the field of medicine.
 When not at work, Stephanie enjoys running, reading, and spending time with her son.

 After 7 years as the Wellness Coordinator at the Eastern Oregon University Student Health Center, Kylie joined ORPRN in 2019.
 She has a B.S. in Health Promotion and Health Behavior.

 Working at ORPRN gives her the opportunity to assist clinics with research and quality of care.
-Because she grew up in Eastern Oregon, she especially values the work ORPRN does to enhance rural healthcare.
+Because she grew up in Eastern Oregon and is now based in La Grande, she especially values the work ORPRN does to enhance rural healthcare.